ducakar/TextureReplacer/README.md

 ## Change Log ##

+* 3.7.1
+  - some code cleanups
+  - rebuilt for KSP 1.8
 * 3.7
   - add option to hide parachute backpacks
   - add vintage IVA kerbals to logKerbalHierarchy